dogrizz/lamp-esp32/README.md

-# what is this
+# What is this
-Just some code to allow lamp to run LED Lamp using sunrise/sunset data
+Just some code to run LED strip using sunrise/sunset data using esp32.

-# setup
+# Setup
 Need esp32.
 Flash it with micropython.